KatherineCaley/query_cBioPortal/README.md

 `genes.txt` is a file containing the list of gene of interest.
 The gene names should be in the first column of the file.
 The file should be newline-delimited.

+ - If the `gene_list` variable is not set to `True`, the script will download the mutation and CNV matrices for all genes in the bioportal.

 `cancers.txt` is a file containing the list of cancer types of interest.
 The cancer names should be in the first column of the file.
 The file should be newline-delimited.

 `get_mut_matrix.ipynb` will download the mutation matrix for the genes and cancers of interest.
 The mutation matrix will be saved as a csv file in the queried_data folder.